How to Select the Best Family Medicine Board Review in 2023

 - Explains why an answer is correct or incorrect.
 Understanding why an answer choice is incorrect is just as important as knowing why it is correct

-If the family medicine Qbank you are considering for your ABFM exam does not meet these basic requirements, you should quickly eliminate it from your consideration.
+If the family medicine Qbank you are considering for your ABFM exam does not meet these basic comprehensive review requirements, you should quickly eliminate it from your consideration.

 Basic or Comprehensive Content